By using these 3 simple tips to balance social media, you’ll be on your way to shedding your social media anxiety.

 And just in case you haven’t figured it out, I am not a doctor, clinician, or psychiatrist.
 These 3 ways to balance social media are all suggestions that I hope they help you become more productive and less anxious as well.

-I’d love to hear how you control your social media habits, please comment below~
+I’d love to hear how you balance social media habits, please comment below~